SESAME-Synchrotron/CCD/docs/source/Control.rst

 .. code-block:: bash

-   # Setting the value of test:AO1 record to 50
-   set_record_value "test:AO1" "50"

-   # Setting the value of test:SI1 record to "Hello, EPICS!"
-   set_record_value "test:SI1" "Hello, EPICS!"

-   # Setting the value of test:Base_PV record to 3
    set_record_value "test:Base_PV" "3"

-   # Setting the value of test:Altitude_PV record to 4
    set_record_value "test:Altitude_PV" "4"

-   # Retrieving and logging the value of test:Calc_PV record
-   get_record_value "test:Calc_PV"

 Conclusion
 ..........

 This script provides a simple way to interact with EPICS records and log the operations to a file.
-Please make sure you have the necessary EPICS tools installed and configured before running the script.

-Note: Replace "record_name" and "value" in the usage examples with the appropriate EPICS record name and value you want to use in your application.